WindyBanana/TUIfy-backend-setup/CONTRIBUTING.md

-# Contributing to Launchify
+# Contributing to TUIfy

-Thanks for your interest in improving Launchify!
+Thanks for your interest in improving TUIfy!

 ## Project Status